muhtasim-maleque/tailscale-do-tf/README.md

 Route advertisement is handled as post-provisioning step rather than being baked into `cloud-init`.
 Fetching the default VPC address range at provisioning time may be unreliable.
 By retrieving the VPC range via a Terraform data source and providing it as a verified output, we eliminate the risk of misconfiguration that often occurs when deploying to regions with non-standard CIDR assignments.

 Having a second Droplet (`basicubuntu`) is intentional.
-A subnet router is only meaningful if there are devices on the subnet that are not running Tailscale locally.
-Having a plain device to route traffic to makes the validation step concrete.
+It allows us to validate that using a subnet router, devices on a Tailnet can reach devices on the subnet that are not running Tailscale locally.